Skip to Main Content

 Step 2: Consider alternative keywords

-To cover the range of terminology used in the literature, you must also identify any synonyms or similar keywords for each concept.
+To cover the range of terminology used in the literature, you must also identify synonyms or similar keywords for each concept.

 Also consider: